 Today.
 Makhnovka (49°43´N 28°40´E) is located in western Ukraine.
 It is 13 miles SSE of Berditchev, 27 miles NNE of Vinnitsa, 96 miles SW of Kiev.
 Administratively, it is in the Kozyatyn raion, in the Vinnitsa oblast.
 It is situated along the west bank of the Gnilopyat River (which also passes by Berditchev).
-On many modern maps (including Mapquest) you may find it by its Soviet-era name Komsomol's'ke.
+On many modern maps (including Google Maps) you may now find it by its Ukrainian name Makhnivka.
 A 1976 1:100,000 topo map shows the town at about 250m (800' above sea level), on a barely sloping river bank, with no prominent hills or elevation variation in the general area.
 The town is near a wide spot in the river, where several small streams feed into it from both sides.

 19th Century.
 Makhnovka was within the "Pale of Settlement" of the Russian Empire.
 On this map from the 1882 Blackie & Sons Atlas, it is shown as being in the Kiev guberniya, but it was very close to the Podolia and Volhynia guberniyas, and the exact borders moved around.
 It was most closely linked to Berditchev, which was a major Jewish center.
 In addition, researchers have reported family connections to other nearby shtetls including Vinnitsa, Pikov, Lityn, and Vachnovka.
 It was about 75 miles east of the eastern edge of Galicia.